WallarooLabs/wally/book/python/writing-your-own-partitioned-stateful-application.md

 ## Next Steps

 The complete alphabet example is available [here](https://github.com/Sendence/wallaroo/tree/master/book/examples/python/alphabet_partitioned/).
 To run it, follow the [Alphabet_partitioned application instructions](/book/examples/python/alphabet_partitioned/README.md)

+To learn how to make your application resilient and able to work across multiple workers, please continue to [Interworker Serialization and Resilience](interworker-serialization-and-resilience.md).

 For further reading, please refer to the [Wallaroo Python API Classes](api.md).